jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

 Mock Turtle.
 ‘She can’t explain it,’ said the Gryphon hastily, ‘Go on with the next verse.’
-‘But about his toes?’ the Mock Turtle persisted,
-‘How could he turn them out with his nose, you know?’
+‘But about his toes?’ the Mock Turtle per- sisted, ‘How could he turn them out with his nose, you know?’
 ‘It’s the first position in dancing.’
 Alice said;
 but was dreadfully puzzled by the whole thing,